hoodiehq-archive/documentation/camp/techdocs/index.md

 ## 1. The Hoodie Client API

-This library, commonly called **hoodie.js**, is what you'll be working with on the client side.
+This library, commonly called **Hoodie Client**, is what you'll be working with on the client side.
 It consists of:

 - [The Hoodie API](/camp/techdocs/api/client/hoodie.html), which has a couple of useful helpers
 - [The account API](/camp/techdocs/api/client/hoodie.account.html), which lets you do user authentication, such as signing users up, in and out